fernandezcuesta/md2html/README.md

 ## [TODO]

+* Let CSS and templates being in any location
 * Allow setting a list of templates directly in the markdown file
 * Allow both single-file HTML and multiple files (do not embed CSS or images)
 * Conversion to other formats